apmiller108/tmp/README.md

 See also https://notes.alex-miller.co/20231125150622-turbo_streams/

-Live reloading in development is handled by [hotwire-livereload](https://github.com/kirillplatonov/hotwire-livereload)
+- Live reloading in development is handled by [hotwire-livereload](https://github.com/kirillplatonov/hotwire-livereload)
+- Convenience functions for behaviors added to Stimulus with [stimulus-use](https://github.com/stimulus-use/stimulus-use)

 ## View Component
 This uses the [view_component](https://viewcomponent.org/guide/getting-started.html) library.